-If you want to quickly and easily search for any instances of your old domain name and replace with the new name, you can take a look at the Search Replace DB script on github.
-This will allow you to change the url easily.
-Just make sure you DELETE it when your are done (this is for security reasons).
+If you want to quickly and easily search for any instances of your old domain name and replace with the new name, you can take a look at the Search Replace DB script on GitHub.
+This will allow you to change the URL easily.
+Just make sure you DELETE it when you are done (this is for security reasons).

 Make sure you are running the search and replace on the new domain you are transferring the site to not the old one.

 That’s it really.
 If you’ve gone through all steps your new website in the new server is ready and launched.
 If at any stage you go wrong, undo what you’ve done and start again with your backup.